What42Pizza/42s-Backrooms/README.md

 - Re-entering the Backrooms after exiting through stairs
 - Re-entering level 3 by going back down the ladder
 - Entering a special level 2 room
-- Level 1 wallpaper completely disappearing gone after time
+- Level 1 or 2 wallpaper completely disappearing gone after time
 - Noclipping up a level / out of the Backrooms
 - Entering level 4 without noclipping
 	- It should absolutely be possible to enter level 4 through a hole in the ground in level 3, but no one's every reported doing this.
 This is one of the few unreported events that we don't suggest people to not try.
 - Finding entities on level 4
-	- Not many people have been to level 4 (and come back), but those who did have never reported seeing any entities.
+	- Not many people have been to level 4, but those who did have never reported seeing any entities.
 It is unclear whether this is because there are no entities in level 4 or if it's because no one has ever survived an entity on level 4.
 - Falling unconscious
 	- People have reported being dizzy, and people have reported almost falling unconscious, but no one has actually fallen unconscious and reported on it.
 - Death